Vigorous Prostate Massage

 This concept, this mental image of bacteria-filled acini, is not borne out by any research.
 But it’s an idea which has taken hold powerfully of many mens’ imaginations and now drives a good deal of the layman debate around chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS).
 You need to be aware that it is not an idea with any support both experimentally or in the urological community generally.

-It seems that gentle massage of the prostate by a urologist may be beneficial by:
+It seems that gentle massage of the prostate, by a urologist, may (although unproven scientifically) be beneficial by:

 - helping to drain painfully sequestered secretions in a chronically inflamed prostate gland or seminal vesicles (although most men with CP/CPPS have small, firm, tender prostates); or